bump-sh/docs/docs/help/faq.md

 - first, we are a fresh new project, which is far from being complete.
 So we may have decided to postpone some features due to our priorities.
 - second, we may have decided that a specification feature adds too much complexity to the documentation, and have preferred to simply ignore it to keep things simple for now.

-Feel free to ask us why a feature you need is missing, we'll be happy to answer and try to find a solution with you.
+Feel free to <a class="intercom-launcher-selector" href="mailto:help@bump.sh">ask us</a> why a feature you need is missing, we'll be happy to answer and try to find a solution with you.